What Can Kids Eat in Thailand?

 Local Eateries and Street Food Stalls

 In Thailand, you’ll find small street stands and local eateries with plastic chairs along the road everywhere.
-You’ll also find these types of food stalls at large night markets.
-They primarily offer Thai cuisine, like fried snacks and local noodle or rice dishes.
+They mainly serve Thai food like fried snacks, noodle dishes, and rice-based meals.

-The advantage: Nowhere else will you find such delicious food in Thailand at such a low price.
-Plus, it’s a very authentic experience since this is how most locals eat.
+The big advantage: incredible food at very low prices.
+Plus, this is how most locals eat.

-Common kid-approved dishes: Pad Thai, mango sticky rice, fried rice with egg, noodle soups, Thai ice cream (frozen sweet drinks, served as pop stickles from street vendors on markets and food courts)
+- Thai Ice Cream (frozen sweet drinks, served as pop stickles from street vendors on markets and food courts)

 Casual Restaurants and Cafés

-There are plenty of family-friendly cafés and casual restaurants in Thailand.
-Some even have play areas and special kids’ menus.
-If you’re in a tourist area like Chiang Mai or Koh Samui, you’ll easily find places catering to families.
+Thailand has plenty of family-friendly cafés and casual restaurants.
+Some even have play areas and kids’ menus, especially in tourist areas like Chiang Mai or Koh Samui.

 International Restaurants